Janae0202/Truebridge-Healthcare-EDA/README.md

 <img width="500" height="500" alt="image" src="https://github.com/user-attachments/assets/5ef6d640-ec6c-4cd7-86bb-b3c22794084f" />

-When examined in isolation, prenatal care timing does not show a simple linear relationship with gestational age.
-In some unadjusted comparisons, delayed care appears associated with slightly longer gestation.
-However, this pattern reflects confounding by indication high-risk pregnancies often initiate care earlier and are more likely to deliver preterm.
+- In unadjusted comparisons, delayed care does not show a simple linear relationship with gestational age.
+- Some unadjusted analyses show slightly longer gestation with delayed care.
+- This reflects confounding by indication:
+- High-risk pregnancies initiate care earlier.
+- High-risk pregnancies are more likely to deliver preterm.
-Crucially, absence of prenatal care is associated with the shortest gestational ages across all regions, representing a clinically meaningful reduction of approximately 2–3 weeks.
+- Absence of prenatal care is associated with the shortest gestational ages across all regions.
+- No prenatal care is linked to a clinically meaningful reduction of ~2–3 weeks.

+Key Insight: The true signal emerges when accounting for effect modifiers — not from simple averages.